-Carrying insurance is not enough.
-There is an increasing importance for everyone to evaluate how your financial life would survive unexpected medical expenses.
+Carrying insurance is not enough - there is an increasing importance to evaluate how your financial life would survive unexpected medical expenses.
 Even a short stay in a hospital could amount to tens of thousands of dollars of care costs.
 A major illness or injury could last weeks or months and has the potential to wipe out a lifetime of savings and home equity.

 What can you do to protect yourself from unexpected medical bills?
 What happens if you incur medical expenses you cannot afford and insurance won't cover?

 A lawsuit happens.
-The hospital or its collection office/agency hits you with a judgment, files a lien against the home, empties your bank accounts and in most states, garnishes your wages on your employment income.
+The hospital or its collection office/agency hits you with a judgment, files a lien against the home, can levy your bank accounts and in most states, garnishes your wages on your employment income.
 Patients in this situation often have to file bankruptcy, which will require the individual or family to forfeit all of their unprotected wealth.
 This means that bank accounts, some or all real estate equity and other valuable non-exempt assets are going to be utilized by the court satisfy creditors.

+The tragic truth is, even those of us with excellent insurance coverage are still at risk.
 What happens when an insurance provider denies a claim?
 A recent study by the California Nurses Association showed that California's biggest insurers denied over 25% of all claims submitted in the first three quarters of 2010.
 PacifiCare denied over 43%, Cigna over 39% and Anthem Blue Cross, more than 27% of claims denied.
-Hospitals will pursue the balance of whatever the insurance company denies.
+Hospitals will pursue the balance of the care costs an insurance company denies.